cemulate/manufactoria-editor/README.md

 * `mhelper.tapeToNumber` converts a tape string to a number interpreting it as binary with the convention `R=0, B=1`
 * `mhelper.numberToTape` converts a number to a tape using the same convention.

+Note that **by convention**, `mhelper.tapeToNumber` returns `0` on the empty string.
+You may not want to consider the empty string a valid input for numeric problems (see the section on Invalid test strings below).

 ## Advanced

+### Invalid test strings

 If an input-output problem gaurantees only a particular kind of input tape, such as even-length only, you can return null from `testString` and that test will be skipped/disregarded.
 For example, consider level 19, whose description is "Put a yellow in the middle of the (even-length) string".